Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Effects of external magnetic fields on monopoles and Polyakov loop values

 \subsection{Simulation parameters}

-The Pisa group is conducting studies to assess how the external magnetic fields affect observables across different temperatures~\cite{Bonati3,Bonati6}.
-This study generates the gauge configurations of $N_{f}$ = 2 + 1 flavor quarks with the physical bare quark masses.
-The standard configurations and the configurations to which the external magnetic fields are applied are prepared at the low and finite temperatures to investigate the impacts of the magnetic fields on observables.
+The Pisa group is conducting studies of how external magnetic fields affect observables at different temperatures~\cite{Bonati3,Bonati6}.
+In this study, we generate gauge configurations of $N_{f}$ = 2 + 1 flavor quarks with the physical bare quark masses.
+The standard configurations and the configurations to which external magnetic fields are applied are prepared at low and high temperatures to investigate the impacts of the magnetic fields on observables.

-The fermion and gauge actions remain unchanged from their previous study~\cite{Bonati3} and the details of the way of applying the external magnetic fields to the configurations are explained in reference~\cite{Massimo1}, which we will briefly outline.
+The fermion and gauge actions remain unchanged from their previous study~\cite{Bonati3} and the details of the way of applying external magnetic fields to the configurations are explained in reference~\cite{Massimo1}, which we will briefly outline.